dvdmtw98/blog/Post Vault/articles/2021-03-17-overthewire-bandit-level-23-level-24.md

 bandit23@bandit:~$ cd /tmp/rand
 ```

-Create a file called `script.sh` using vim or any other editor on the system and write the following code in the file.
+Create a file called `script.sh` using Vim or any other editor on the system and write the following code in the file.

 ```
 #!/bin/bash
 cat /etc/bandit_pass/bandit24 > /tmp/rand/password
 ```

-Since the output of the script is going to be saved in a file called `password` lets create a file with that name as well.
+Since the output of the script is going to be saved in a file called `password` let's create a file with that name as well.

 ```
 touch password
 ```

-The cron job is executed by user bandit24 so when the job executes our script it is also going to have the permission of bandit24 which is not the same permission as we have because of this when the script tries to write output to the file called "password" it will fail so lets change the permission of all the files in the current folder so that any user can access them.
+The cron job is executed by user bandit24 so when the job executes our script it is also going to have the permission of bandit24 which is not the same permission as we have because of this when the script tries to write output to the file called "password" it will fail so let's change the permission of all the files in the current folder so that any user can access them.

 ```
 chmod 777 -R /tmp/rand
 ```

-Finally lets copy the script in the `bandit24` folder from where the cron job should execute our file.
+Finally, let's copy the script in the `bandit24` folder from where the cron job should execute our file.

 ```
 cp script.sh /var/spool/bandit24